SPRING 2007

 Essay topic: In what ways are relationships NOT about “Emotion”?
 Take any relationship that is important to you and – with reference to the material covered in the lectures and the readings that you have done – indicate ways in which you can reformulate or have reconsidered its meaning, performance or status.
 The more theory-based your answer the more points you will get.
 The number of pages you write is up to you but more than 7 is overenthusiastic.

 Tues.
-Feb 27th Ritual symbols in relationships
+March 3rd: Ritual and symbolic gifts in relationships

 Many behaviors and forms of communication in relationships are based on the celebration of the relationship itself.
 This class will examine the importance of family rituals and rituals of gift giving in the maintenance and structuring of relationships.
 The role of religious forms in representing relational forms is also considered (for example the Tudor belief that the family was a microcosm of the order of the World’s relationship to God).

-Thurs Mar 8th Relational Rhetorical Terms (RRTs) and persuasion/education/knowledge acquisition
+Tues.
+Mar 10th Relational Rhetorical Terms (RRTs) and persuasion/education/knowledge acquisition

 In some communication the “who” is as important as the “what”.
 Our relationships to specific other people structure our reactions to and performance of various social tasks.
 For example we are more likely to be persuaded by a friend than by a stranger to do something inconvenient.
 Also the fear of being gossiped about is a persuasive social experience and one that moderates behaviors.
 How do relationships communicate a sense of the propriety of certain behaviors and why?

-March 13th and 15th Spring Break
+March 17th and 19th Spring Break

-Conduct your own fieldwork/beachwork on relationships.
+Conduct your own field-work/beach-work on relationships.

-Thurs Mar 29th Interconnectedness and embedding
+Thursday March 26th Interconnectedness and embedding

 We have already seen that we live our lives not only in dyadic pairings but also as members of larger networks of association.
 Such networks can be supportive in times of need and are resources for advice and guidance, but also impose demands on us to respond to others’ needs.
 In these cases the link between the epistemic (how we know the world or think about particular issues) and our membership of personal relationship is quite direct: our associations influence our beliefs.

-Thurs.
-April 5th Talking and maintenance
+Tues.
+Mar 31st Talking and maintenance

 We maintain relationships in all sorts of ways, some ritual (“We always call each other at noon”) and some unconscious (routines of daily life can structure our behavior).
 Even politeness is both a relationship and a way of knowing (… one’s place, for example).
 We will look at the ways in which maintenance of relationships is a manner of conduct and simultaneously a way of understanding the world.